tskillings24/NHL-Playoff-Qualification-Using-Ensemble-and-Machine-Learning/README.md

    - `5_xgboost.ipynb` – Implementation of Gradient Boosting with class imbalance handling.
    - `6_stacking_model.ipynb` – The final production model and ensemble architecture.

-2. **`data/`** – Contains `fake_nhl_dataset.csv`.
+2. **`data`** – Contains `fake_nhl_dataset.csv`.
 This synthetic data mirrors the general structure of the private master dataset used in the full analysis to allow for pipeline replication.

-3. **`visuals/`** – High-resolution outputs:
+3. **`visuals`** – High-resolution outputs:
-   - **ROC Curves:** Visualizing the trade-off between sensitivity and specificity. in the XGBoost Model
+   - **ROC Curves:** Visualizing the trade-off between sensitivity and specificity with the XGBoost Model
    - **Feature Importance:** Ranking the 20-game metrics by predictive importance.
    - **Model Comparison Bar Chart:** Benchmarking all 7+ models.
-   - **EDA:** Startictaicl spreads of goal differential, goals for, goals against, and injury rate
+   - **EDA:** Statistical spreads of goal differential, goals for, goals against, and injury rate

 ## **Strategic & Professional Implications**
 This analysis supports the front-office concept that:
-* The first quarter of the season is highly influencial on post season success
+* The first quarter of the season is highly influential on post season success
 * Goal Differential is a more reliable "success signal" than raw points early in the season.
 * Management can use these early thresholds to make "Buyer vs. Seller" decisions well ahead of the trade deadline.

 ## **Important Limitations**
 * **Data Privacy:** The primary dataset is proprietary; results were validated on private data, while the repo uses a synthetic proxy.
-* **Roster Volatility:** Models do not currently account for mid-season superstar trades or goaltending changes occurring after the 20-game mark.
-The model focuses on soley the frst 20 games.
+* **Roster Volatility:** Models do not currently account for mid-season trades or goaltending changes occurring after the 20-game mark.
+The model focuses on solely the first 20 games.

+## How to Run
+1. Clone the repository
+2. Install dependencies:
+   pip install -r requirements.txt
+3. Run notebooks in order:
+   Notebooks/1_data_cleaning_eda.ipynb → 6_stacking_model.ipynb

 ### Full Report